prateekraj21/WebPage/README.md

 # WebPage
+This webpage was designed as a club requirement task for ISTE CRYPT.
-This webpage takes in the student details in multiple formats
+This webpage takes in the details of students in different formats.